RPiyush/ImagePreviewSwift/README.md

        static let sliderMarginColor = UIColor(red: 127.0 / 255.0, green: 127.0 / 255.0, blue: 127.0 / 255.0, alpha: 1.0)

- 3. Call Method 'initializePopImageSlider' when you have images path Array
+ 3. Call Method 'initializeImagePreviewClass' when you have images path Array

-        self.initializePopImageSlider(imagePathArray)
+        self.initializeImagePreviewClass(imagePathArray)

  4. Now when image clicked for preview, pass index value of that image.
 Make sure image location index is same as you passed imagePathArray index.